jedi-academy/learn-2420/data/labs/lab02.md

 The "lab02" dropbox has been setup for you to use for this lab.

-**Before completing step 15** in the lab exercise, where you remove your "vacation" directory, make a zip of your home directory.
-Submit this zip to the lab02 dropbox.
+See the end of this writeup for the file you need to submit.

-Due: Sunday, Sep 24, 17:30 PST
+Due: Sunday, Jan 21, 17:30 PST

 ##Lab Marking Guideline